io_uring from Userland

 }

-which again returns 0 since we never set INT_FLAGS_MASK meaning no special flags are needed for the io_uring_enter syscall. ![[Pasted image 20260325195257.png]] we then call sq_ring_needs_enter in __io_uring_submit.
+We then return and call sq_ring_needs_enter from __io_uring_submit.
 This function answers one question: does the kernel need to be woken up to process our submissions?

 if (!submit)